 Delta Faucet is the company that introduced the first touch faucets to the residential market.
 Sensors placed in various locations inside the faucet measure the amount of electricity — also known as capacitance — your body transfers to the faucet, allowing you to turn the water on and off with the back of your hand or even your wrist.

-And, with the addition of .Xt technology, you now have three faucets in one; manual, touch and touchless.
+With the addition of .Xt technology, you now have three faucets in one: manual, touch and touchless.
 Delta placed an extra sensor at the base of their bathroom faucets so you only have to wave your hand in front of it to operate it. .Xt faucets run on both batteries and AC power, so you have the choice for how you power your faucet.

 Delta's .Xt bathroom faucets are all single-handle, but if all that technology really isn't a selling point for you, you can also browse their centerset and widespread faucets that come in a myriad of styles and finishes.

 Moen has long offered bathroom faucets in a variety of styles, finishes and configurations so you have the options you need to make your bathroom inspiration come to life.
 Traditional touches, contemporary curves, and modern edges come in polished chrome, polished nickel, oil-rubbed bronze and brushed nickel.